moorepants/dissertation/physicalparameters.rst

    d_2 = \sqrt{\left(d + \frac{\hat{d}_2 + \hat{d}_3}{2}\right)^2 - (d_1 - d_2)^2}

 The traditional [Meijaard2007]_ parameters can then be calculated.
-If the :math:`r_F` does not equal :math:`r_R` then the steer axis tilt cannot be computed analytically as Equation :eq:`eqLambda`  holds.
+If :math:`r_F` does not equal :math:`r_R` then the steer axis tilt cannot be computed analytically as Equation :eq:`eqLambda`  holds.